kristenkinnearohlmann/kko-dev/content/blog/azure-cosmos-db-basic-example-node-app/index.md

 I have had an opportunity to work on a project that uses [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) with the [MongDB API](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb/mongodb-introduction) as the backend database.
 I wanted to spend a little more time on my own understanding how to perform basic setup and a simple set of CRUD operations from a Node application, as well as construct an easy-to-follow procedure for other developers.

-I have an Azure account that I created to explore Microsoft's capabilites, which I used to write this blog.
+I have an Azure account that I created to explore Microsoft's capabilities, which I used to write this blog.
 At the time I created my account, I was not able to use a Gmail account, although this may have changed.
 If you are interested in following the steps below, I recommend getting your Azure account established first.

 ## Create and Configure Cosmos DB instance